timkuijsten/mongovi/README.md

 * `find selector` query the collection using `selector`, see [query operators]
 * `{...}` alias for find
 * `[...]` aggregation pipeline, see [aggregation operators]

+If selector is not a JSON document it is treated as a shortcut to search on _id with type string.
+Hexadecimal strings of 24 characters are treated as object ids.

 See [editline(7)] for a list of supported key bindings.